LucasDelfino92/morrowindsharp/mw#.md

 > This edit of [**Putting Power In Willpower**](https://www.nexusmods.com/morrowind/mods/45742) fixes a number of bugs with the mod and improves its balance.

 [**Restocking Alchemy Essentials**](https://www.nexusmods.com/morrowind/mods/49232)
 Increases the availability of restocking Restore Magicka, Restore Fatigue, and Restore Health potions across Alchemists, Apothecaries, and Healers.
-Now these potions will be easier to come across for sale.- BAIN options to install:
+Now these potions will be easier to come across for sale.
+- BAIN options to install:
   - [X] 00 Core

 [**Sneaky Strike**](https://www.nexusmods.com/morrowind/mods/48317)